552020/Net_Practice/README.md

 IPv4 is essentially a protocol for communication over the Internet and other packet-switched networks, defining how devices on the network are identified through unique IP addresses.
 This identification facilitates the routing of data between devices across the network, enabling them to communicate with each other.

 An **IPv4 address** is a 32-bits address.
-Normally is written in a human readable notation like 192.108.42.64 (in IPv4).
+Normally is written in a human readable notation (dotted-decimal format) like 192.108.42.64 (in IPv4).

 The purpose of an IP Address is to **locate** a device (a computer, a printer, a server) on a network.
 Devices on a network are called 'nodes', but also to **identfy**.